sytandas/runalyze/README.md

+# Run analyzing tool.
-Sanity simple analyzer to focus on what data is needed to improve running.
+Using .tcx file from (garmin/coros) wearables analyze data to improve running.

-Analyzing own tcx file from coros.
-.tcx file heartrate zone calculation.
+## Todo:
+Analyze own data for self coaching or simple analysis.